Combining Meat and Dairy the question of Kosher

 In Genesis 18:8, three angels appear to Abraham.
 It says that Abraham served them milk and a calf.
 In fact, the Talmud and the Tanakh state that Abraham observed all the Mitzvahs.
 So how could he be mixing milk and Meat?
 Yes, he did because the interpretation of mixing milk and Meat was manufactured by Rabbinic Authorities.

-The most telling proof that this law has nothing to do with the dietary prohibitions is that the statement appears three times in the Torah but not within the exhaustive list of dietary laws in Leviticus 11.
-In two instances, "You shall not boil a kid in its mother's milk" occurs at the conclusion of passages discussing festival sacrifices [Exodus 23 and 34].
-In the third instance, which does indeed address dietary laws [Deuteronomy 14], it is appended to the concluding warning, "You are a people consecrated to the Lord your God," and is clearly disconnected from the dietary laws that precede it.
+The most telling proof that this Law has nothing to do with the dietary prohibitions is that the statement appears three times in the Torah, yet not in the exhaustive list of dietary laws in Leviticus 11.
+In two instances, "You shall not boil a kid in its mother's milk" appears at the conclusion of passages that discuss festival sacrifices [Exodus 23 and 34].
+In the third instance, which does indeed address dietary laws [Deuteronomy 14], it is appended to the concluding warning, "You are a people consecrated to the Lord your G-d," and is clearly disconnected from the dietary laws that precede it.
 This context suggests that boiling a kid in its mother's milk was part of pagan sacrificial rituals and, as such, forbidden to Israel.

 I agree with the twelfth-century biblical commentator Rashbam (Rabbi Samuel ben Meir), who believed the injunction was intended to teach tzaar baalei chayim, sensitivity to the pain of animals.
 He wrote: "It is disgraceful and voracious and gluttonous to consume the mother's milk together with its young….
 The Torah gave this commandment in order to teach you how to behave in a civilized manner."